comptech-winter-school/coal-composition-control/docs/vision_document/vision_numbered.md

 # 4. Product Overview

-The product is the system for the coal fraction analysis on the conveyor which based on AI algorithms (CV, CNNs, ML).
+The product is the system for the coal fraction analysis on the conveyor.

 ## 4.1 Brief Description of the Product

+The product is supposed to be a solution to the abovementioned problem:

 0. A fragment of the conveyor is recorded by a video-camera
 1. The recorded data transfers over the network to the server